forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 In conclusion, the safety of vaccines can only be ensured by symptoms if a thorough understanding of their behavior in the body is known.

+## Recent Updates
+* 23.7 Extended list of speculative adverse effects:
+	- Intramuscular administrated Adenovirus vaccine may increase the cancer risk (depends on the adenovirus strain, mainly whether they enter replication capable cells).
+	- 'mRNA vaccines' if they have a tropism for the ovaries, they may damage some follicles.
+Effect could be similar to some years of smoking, which also can damage the follicles.

 ## Introduction
 There are different definitions of immunisation and vaccination around.
 Here a general definition is used: *Immunisation* prepares the immune system to something and thereby provide prevents a disease. *Vaccination* teaches the immune system to recognize something.